King's Cross Central

-King's Cross Central is a mixed-use development in the north-east of central London.
-The site is owned and controlled by the King's Cross Central Limited Partnership.
+King's Cross Central is a large urban mixed-use development in the north of central London.
+The site is owned and controlled by the King's Cross Central Limited Partnership (KCCLP).
 It consists of approximately 67 acres of former railway lands to the north of King's Cross and St Pancras mainline railway stations.
-The site is largely determined by three boundaries: the existing East Coast Main Line railway leading out of King's Cross; York Way, a road marking the division between Camden and Islington boroughs; and the new railway line, High Speed 1 (HS1), formerly known as the Channel Tunnel Rail Link, which curves around the site to the north and west.
+The site is largely determined by three boundaries: the existing East Coast Main Line railway leading out of King's Cross; York Way, a road marking the division between Camden and Islington boroughs; and High Speed 1 (HS1), formerly known as the Channel Tunnel Rail Link, which curves around the site to the north and west.

-The master planners for the development were Allies and Morrison, Demetri Porphyrios, and Townshend Landscape Architects.
-The overall developer is Argent LLP.
+The master planners for the development were Allies and Morrison, Porphyrios Associates, and Townshend Landscape Architects.
+The development was approved in 2006 and Related Argent was the main developer.
 In 2016, the government announced it had sold their investment in Kings Cross Central for £371 million.
 The final building of the masterplan was approved in the summer of 2023.

+Development

+The development included 50 buildings, 1,700 homes, 30 bars and restaurants, 10 public parks and squares, and office space providing capacity for 30,000 jobs.
+Areas were divided into plots, with architects of individual plots guided in terms of how their designs should relate to surrounding architecture and the overall plan.
+Transforming the area took almost two decades.
+20 historic buildings were restored during the development.

+In 2011, the listed Granary Building opened.
+The renovation cost £200 million pounds and Central Saint Martins is based in the building.
+Pancras Square opened in 2015 and provides office space, with 5 Pancras Square including a library, leisure centre and Camden Council's offices.